Easements and Utility Companies

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

-Homeowners usually have overhead or underground powerlines that run through their property.
+Homeowners usually have overhead power lines or in-ground sewer lines that run through their property.
 In such cases, it usually means the utility company has an easement over the property.
-An easement gives the holder the right to use the property owned by someone else.
+An easement gives the holder a right of way over property owned by someone else.

-Easements can also be created through prescriptive use.
-Prescriptive easements are created when someone else adversely, and without the permission of the owner, uses the land for a continuous period of time.
+A utility provider adversely, and without the permission of the owner, uses private land for a continuous period of time

 Can You Terminate the Easement on Your Property?

-- The utility company abandons the easement with no intention of coming back.
+- Abandons the easement with no intention of coming back

-If there is an easement on your property, then you cannot interfere with it unless the easement is terminated.
-For instance, if there is an electric line that runs through your property, you cannot take it down.
+If there is an easement on your property, then you can’t interfere with it unless the easement is terminated.
+For instance, if there is an electric line that runs through your garage, you can’t just take it down.
+Instead, you must follow the legal process.

 If the utility company does not have an easement and is trespassing, you can file a trespass suit.
-However, you should make sure the utility company does not have an implied easement or an easement by prescriptive use.
+But you should ensure the utility company doesn’t have an implied easement or an easement by prescriptive use.

-In certain situations, you may feel like the utility company is abusing its easement rights.
-If that is the case, you can either file for an injunction or damages.
+In certain situations, you may feel the utility company is abusing its easement rights.
+To protect your property ownership rights, you can file a lawsuit that asks for an injunction (stop order) or monetary damages.

 Additional Resources